PacktPublishing/Expert-Python-Programming_Second-Edition/README.md

     (book-env)$

-Now you can finally use `pip` to install all packages that are mentioned in book and used in example scripts:
+Now, you can finally use `pip` to install all packages that are mentioned in book and used in example scripts:

     (book-env)$ pip install -r requirements.txt